YINI-lang/YINI-spec/YINI-Specification.md

   * Missing values inside lists or objects are not treated as `Null`.
 A trailing comma inside a list or object is permitted only in lenient mode and is ignored; in strict mode it is an error.
 - **Added:** For readability, an underscore character `_` may appear after a base prefix or between successive digits.
 - **Added:** For readability, added support for section marker separators `_`.
 - **Added:** Added optional mode declarations to the YINI marker using `@yini strict` and `@yini lenient`.
-These declarations state the expected parser mode but MUST NOT automatically switch modes; if the declared mode does not match the active parser mode, the parser MUST emit a mode mismatch error.
+These declarations state the document's expected parser mode but MUST NOT automatically switch the active parser mode.
+A mismatch MUST produce a warning in lenient mode and an error in strict mode.
 - **Clarified:** Defined empty-document handling by mode.
 In lenient mode, a document containing only whitespace, comments, and/or disabled lines is permitted but SHOULD produce a warning.
 In strict mode, such a document is invalid and MUST result in an error.
 - **Changed:** Re-added `>` as a supported ASCII section marker based on feedback.
 It is now documented as a quote-like ASCII fallback marker, with a portability caveat because some email clients, forum renderers, and Markdown-like environments may treat it as a quote prefix.